What is an IVA?

 At MoneyPlus, we aim to make life as easy as possible.
 That’s why we take care of as much of the work for you as we possibly can.
 If you qualify for our DMP services, here’s what will happen next:

 Talk to us in complete confidence about your financial situation and the debts you are struggling with.

 Based on the information you give us, we will create a plan that will help you get out of debt, whether that includes our services or not.

 We will get in touch with your creditors on your behalf to notify them that you are with MoneyPlus.
 Alternatively, we will ensure that you know who can help.

 Debt Management Plan

-A Debt Management Plan is an informal agreement between you and your creditors to pay back your debts with one affordable monthly payment, without taking on further debt.
+A Debt Management Plan is an informal agreement that you come to with your creditors to repay the money you owe them without taking on further debt.
 You do this by making affordable monthly payments.

 Debt Relief Order (DRO)